Top-Rated Wrongful Termination Attorney Representing Employees Throughout New Jersey

-- Due to Discrimination based on race, sex, religion or national origin, gender or sexual orientation, disability or pregnancy status, or age
+- Discrimination: An employer cannot fire you for a discriminatory reason.
+Specifically, you may bring a wrongful termination claim due to discrimination based on race, sex, religion or national origin, gender or sexual orientation, disability or pregnancy status, or age.

-- In retaliation for legally protected employee actions, such as employees bringing complaints about discrimination, wage and hour violations, or whistleblowing conduct
+- Retaliation for Exercising Your Rights: New Jersey employers cannot stop workers from exercising their lawfully protected legal rights.
+You may file a wrongful termination lawsuit if you were removed in retaliation for legally protected employee actions, such as employees bringing complaints about discrimination, wage and hour violations, or whistleblowing conduct

-- In retaliation for failing to do an illegal act or to engage in an unsafe work action when the employer has violated safety regulations
+- Retaliation for Refusing to Engage in Illegal Conduct: You can also file a retaliation claim if you were removed because you declined to do something illegal.
+It is wrongful termination if a company or organization fired you in retaliation for failing to do an illegal act or to engage in an unsafe work action when the employer has violated safety regulations

 Our goal at Zatuchni & Associates is to help you find financial recovery and justice through the legal system.
 If your lawsuit for wrongful discharge is upheld by the court, you can: